ImageMagick/Usage-Markdown/color_mods/index.md

 With "`-linear-stretch`", the count starts at the ends of the histogram, namely, at bin 0 and bin 255.
 Thus the amount burned-in at the dark side will always be the black-point value and the amount of burn-in at the bright side will always be the white-point value.

-As an example, lets take a gradient of 100 pixels and look at its histogram.
+As an example, let's take a gradient of 100 pixels and look at its histogram.

 ~~~{data-capture-out=grad_hist_mod.txt}
 convert -size 1x100 gradient: \